dankuck/dankuck.github.io/_posts/2017-09-20-boy-scouts-and-obama.md

 ## The Claim

+Do you remember when Barack Obama tried to shut down the Boy Scouts of America?

 Human memory is pliable.

-Do you remember when Barack Obama tried to shut down the Boy Scouts of America?
-If you do, that's your memory being pliable, because that never happened.
+If you remember the event above, that's your memory being pliable, because that never happened.

 I learned a few things about Obama and the Boy Scouts of America while researching for a conversation I had about them last month.